GaviTSRA/dfrs/README.md

 ## Usage
 > [!WARNING]
 > dfrs is currently in beta and may not function correctly.
-> Make sure to backup any important code before replacing it with dfrs-generated code.
+> Make sure to back up any important code before replacing it with dfrs-generated code.

-To use dfrs you need to build the source code of the cli and put the executable in your path.
-Afterwards you can use the dfrs command to compile .dfrs files.
-You also need either recode or codeclient to receive the compiled templates.
-Which API is used can be configured in the dfrs.toml configuration file.
-This file can be created using `dfrs init <path>`.
-Files can be compiled using `dfrs compile <path>`.
+To use dfrs, download the latest release from [the releases](https://github.com/GaviTSRA/dfrs/releases).
+Make sure the executable is in your path.
+Now, create a new project using `dfrs init <path>`
+Start writing your code in a `.dfrs` file.
+To send the code to minecraft, you will need to have CodeClient or Recode installed.
+Select the API you want to use in your `dfrs.toml` [configuration file](#Configuration).
+To compile the code and send it, run `dfrs compile <file>`.

 ## Configuration
 A projects configuration is stored in its dfrs.toml.